-Goetz joined the Iowa athletics staff from Ball State University, where she had served as Director of Athletics since May of 2018.
+Goetz joined the Iowa athletics staff from Ball State University, where she had served as Director of Athletics since May, 2018.
 At Ball State, she directly supervised 19 Division I Intercollegiate sports teams, all head coaches, and the senior athletics department professional staff.
-Goetz previously served as Minnesota’s Deputy Athletics Director from 2013-15 and interim Athletics Director during the 2015-16 season.
+Goetz previously served as Minnesota’s Deputy Athletics Direc-tor from 2013-15 and interim Athletics Director during the 2015-16 season.

 Prior to arriving at Ball State, Goetz was the chief operating officer/senior woman administrator at the University of Connecticut from 2016-18.
+She served as Minnesota’s Deputy Athletics Director from 2013-15 and the interim athletics director during the 2015-16 year.
 She was the associate athletics director at Butler University from 2008-13 following a 13-year stint at the University of Missouri-St. Louis, where she was an assistant women’s soccer coach (1996), head women’s soccer coach (1997-2008) and assistant athletics director/senior woman administrator (2001-08).
 Goetz was inducted into the UMSL Sports Hall of Fame in 2014.